Diversity, inclusion and equality of opportunity

 At Gloucestershire Constabulary we recognise the benefits of increasing diversity across our workforce.
 We know that we are ‘Better Together’ as individuals, teams and with our communities and partner agencies.

-Our Better Together Team also coordinate a number of external engagement events throughout the year for people who are interested in a career in policing.
-See more information.
+Our Better Together team provide positive action support to people from underrepresented and diverse communities who are considering a career in policing.
+The team also coordinate a number of external engagement events throughout the year for people who are interested in a career in policing.

 Our next Police Officer recruitment window is currently scheduled for 2021, exact dates will be published once finalised.